 No contact motorcycle accidents can take place for various reasons.
 Unpredicted circumstances and drivers’ reckless behavior can cause you to lose control of your motorcycle and sustain a serious injury, albeit you may practice defensive riding.

-Listed below are some of the most common causes of no contact motorcycle accidents.
+Below are some of the most common causes of no-contact motorcycle accidents.

 - Speeding or weaving between lanes